clue/reactphp-stdio/README.md

 Async, event-driven and UTF-8 aware console input & output (STDIN, STDOUT), built on top of for [ReactPHP](https://reactphp.org).

+You can use this library to build truly interactive and responsive command line (CLI) applications, that immediately react when the user types in a line.
+Inspired by `readline`, but supports UTF-8 and interleaved I/O (typing while output is being printed), history and autocomplete support and takes care of proper TTY settings under the hood without requiring any extensions or special installation.

 **Table of contents**

 * [Quickstart example](#quickstart-example)